kivattt/kivaserverutils/README.md

 `/home`\
 Teleport to home (If home exists)

+`/homewhere`\
+Show home location without teleporting to it

 `/sethome`\
 Sets your home location

 `/spawn`\
 Teleport to spawn (If spawn location specified)

+`/spawnwhere`\
+Show spawn location without teleporting to it

 `/spawnset` (OP-only command)\
 Set the location `/spawn` sends the player